mantidproject/documents/Design/Muon/muon-fitting-widgets-design-and-implementation.md

 ## General Fitting Widget

-The **General Fitting Widget** is used on the fitting tab of Frequency Domain Analysis.
-It inherits the widgets found in the **Basic Fitting Widget**, and it also has a *General Fitting Options* widget which allows you to perform simultaneous fits over specific Runs and Group/Pairs.
+The **General Fitting Widget** inherits the widgets found in the **Basic Fitting Widget**, and it also has a *General Fitting Options* widget which allows you to perform simultaneous fits over specific Runs and Group/Pairs.

 <p align="center">
   <img src="general-fitting-widget.PNG">